madetech/handbook/roles/head_of_delivery_management.md

 # Head of Delivery Management

-UK-wide with offices in Bristol, London, Manchester and Swansea.

 Our Head of Delivery Management is responsible for managing all client delivery.
-They head the Delivery Management Organisation which is responsible for connecting Industry and Capability Practices to ensure we maintain high quality standards and continually mitigate risks in order to deliver successful outcomes.
+They head the Delivery Management Organisation (DMO) which is responsible for connecting industry and capability practices to ensure we maintain high quality standards and continually mitigate risks in order to deliver successful outcomes.

-To foster collaboration across Capability Practices, the Delivery Management Organisation is responsible for facilitating creation of cross-capability materials and training.
-They are responsible for growing the delivery management team ahead of demand, managing the performance of delivery experts and supporting career development.
+To foster collaboration across capability practices, the Delivery Management Organisation is responsible for facilitating creation of cross-capability materials and training.
+They are responsible for growing the delivery management team ahead of demand, managing the performance of delivery experts, and supporting career development.

 ## Outcomes

-The Delivery Management Organisation (DMO) has a set of outcomes and KPIs that work towards our organisational purpose, vision and missions.
+The DMO has a set of outcomes and KPIs that work towards our organisational purpose, vision, and missions.
 To be successful the DMO must work as one team with Industry Practices, Capability Practices and Business Services as well as with clients.

 Key outcomes for the Head of Delivery Managment and the DMO: